DongMuJi/Robotiq_3f/README.md

 # Robotiq_3f
 Robotiq 3 fingers ROS package
-Robotiq 3 fingers ROS package in Indigo
+This is Robotiq 3 fingers ROS package in Indigo.